Athanasius Schneider: Views

 Schneider is known for his traditionalism.
-He has criticized clergy members who he believes do not fully adhere to the faith and instead surrender to what he calls a "cruel pagan world."
-In 2014, he compared them to "members of the clergy and even bishops who put grains of incense in front of the statue of the emperor or of a pagan idol or who delivered the books of the Holy Scripture to be burned."
-He alleged that the present Catholic Church is beset by "traitors of the Faith."
+He has criticized clergy members who he believes do not fully adhere to the faith and instead surrender to what he calls a "cruel pagan world".
+In 2014, he compared them to "members of the clergy and even bishops who put grains of incense in front of the statue of the emperor or of a pagan idol or who delivered the books of the Holy Scripture to be burned".
+He alleged that the present Catholic Church is beset by "traitors of the Faith".

 Schneider has frequently traveled to conferences hosted by conservative and traditional Catholics.
 In 2018, he was warned by the Holy See to limit his travel outside his diocese, as canon law only allows a bishop to be absent for no more than a month unless on official duty.
 This led to him increasingly appearing at conferences via video.
+Schneider's views have made him generally well liked by Traditional Catholics who favor use of the Tridentine Mass.

 Holy Communion

 Schneider supports the liturgical tradition of receiving Holy Communion on the tongue while kneeling, which he explains as a sign of love for the body and blood of Jesus.
 This is the theme of his 2008 book Dominus Est, published in Italian, and since translated into English, German, Estonian, Lithuanian, Polish, Hungarian and Chinese.
 The book contains a foreword written by Malcolm Ranjith, then the Secretary of the Congregation for Divine Worship, currently Archbishop of Colombo and Metropolitan head of the church in Sri Lanka.
 In the book, Schneider writes that receiving Holy Communion in this way had become standard practice in the church by the 5th century and that Pope Gregory I strongly chastised priests who refused to follow this tradition.
 He wrote in 2009: "The awareness of the greatness of the eucharistic mystery is demonstrated in a special way by the manner in which the body of the Lord is distributed and received."